DNA & Synthetic Vaccines

 - Vaccine Manufacturing and Distribution - Vaccines R&D 2026 (France)

-- Vaccine Research & Development - Euro Vaccines 2025 (France)
+- Vaccine Research and Clinical trials - Vaccines Congress-2025 (Canada)

-- Vaccine Research and Development - VACCINES WORLD 2025 (Germany)
+- Vaccine Research Ethics and Regulations - VACCINE CONGRESS 2025 (Japan)

 - Vaccine Safety and Pharmacovigilance - Vaccines R&D 2026 (France)